 But as her career continued, White began to find herself appearing in bit parts in feature films as well.
 These bit parts would add tremendously to her legacy along with her growing net worth.

 The ‘80s also saw Betty White’s net worth jump tremendously when she took on the role of Rose Nylund in the uber-successful and funny sitcom, The Golden Girls.
 Teaming up with the likes of Bea Arthur, Estelle Getty, and Rue McClanahan, White’s “terminally naïve” Rose was one of the best characters she had ever played.

 The series ran for seven wonderful seasons and only ended when Bea Arthur decided it was time for her to move on.
 White, McClanahan, and Getty tried to keep things going the following season with the series, The Golden Palace, but it only lasted one season.

-BETTY WHITE IS A MOVIE STAR WITH LAKE PLACID AND THE PROPOSAL
+BETTY WHITE INCREASES NET WORTH AS A MOVIE STAR WITH LAKE PLACID AND THE PROPOSAL

 It’s not like Betty White hadn’t been in a feature film before, she had.
 Her first feature was the 1962 film Advise & Consent, though other than TV movies, she was not seen again on the big screen until the 1998 film Hard Rain.